 What is the prognosis

 Prognosis means the expected outcome of a disease.
-You may wish to discuss your prognosis and treatment options with your doctor, but it is not possible for anyone to predict the exact course of the disease as it varies from woman to woman.
+You may wish to discuss your prognosis and treatment options with your doctor, but it is not possible for anyone to predict the exact course of the disease.
 Instead your doctor can give you an idea of the possible outcomes and common issues that affect women with vaginal cancer.

 Some women with vaginal cancer may want to know the statistics for women in similar situations, while others may not find the numbers helpful.
 Do what feels right for you.